digitalmediabremen/arche_scriptures-documentation/README.md

 - Lecturers: Ralf Baecker, Dennis Paul
 - Year: WS 2021/22

-## Resarch Abstract
+## Arche-scriptures

-Arche-scriptures researches the usage of ceramics as a possible medium for storing of digital information.
+ARCHE-SCRIPTURES revolves around understanding ceramics as a possible medium to store digital information.
+It "emerges from an impossibility, from the ambivalence between two disparate realms: archaism and future" - it proposes an archaic digital medium, a paradox of fragility and permanence, which seeks to "resignify the assumed linearity between past and future, deconstruct the idea of vertical time, history and technology".

-This project investigates the multiple possible and impossible relationships between ceramic as a digital medium, the audio data to be stored in it, and the methods to transmit and translate the message back to the viewer (or listener).
-This investigation includes multiple failues and dead-ends until it reached the final exhibiting format of a real simuation of an archeological site.
+During the Hochschultage 2022, ARCHE-SCRIPTURES presents itself as a speculative archeological dig-site.
+At the courtyard of HfK Speicher XI building, a ceramic artifact is being scanned by an decrypting machine, through which the visitor is invited to listen as the original audio data engraved onto the ceramics is slowly retrieved and sonified.
+The experience offers a glimpse on a possible future past, it speculates on the future of our digital traces through an ancestro-futuristic perspective, provoking a discussion about continuity, preservation and archiving.

 ## Ancestro-futurism